 Rock Steady Boxing is often asked about the design of our logo – the Statue of Liberty embellished with a boxing glove.
-According to Newman, the words inscribed on the Statue of Liberty and the hope symbolized by her presence at Ellis Island, illustrated his dream that Rock Steady Boxing would be a beacon of light and hope for those suffering with Parkinson’s disease.
+According to Scott, the words inscribed on the Statue of Liberty and the hope symbolized by her presence at Ellis Island, illustrated his dream that Rock Steady Boxing would be a beacon of light and hope for those suffering with Parkinson’s disease.

 Our mission is to empower people with Parkinson’s disease to “fight back.”